LiamLYJ/FAF/README.md

-fancy auto-focus with bidrectional RNN
+fancy auto-focus with CNN-LSTM strucure based on pytorch